patrickfav/website-favre/content/opensource/bcrypt/index.md

 BCrypt.verifyer(LongPasswordStrategies.truncate(Version.VERSION_2A)).verify(pw, hash);
 ```

-The password will only be transformed if it is longer than 71 bytes. *It is important to note, however, that using any
+The password will only be transformed if it is longer than 72 bytes. *It is important to note, however, that using any
 of these techniques will essentially create a custom flavor of Bcrypt, possibly not compatible with other implementations.*

+However, you can also disable this warning by using the `LongPasswordStrategies.none` strategy.
+It will pass the raw data to the internal cryptographic primitive (which in turn will ignore anything longer than 72 bytes).
+This is the standard behaviour of BCrypt.

 ### Custom Salt or SecureRandom